open-telemetry/wg-prometheus/specification.md

 * OpenTelemetry collector can be used as a drop-in replacement for Prometheus server to scrape and export metrics data.
-* OpenTelemetry collector should export OLTP-compatible Prometheus time series to OpenTelemetry metrics exporters.
+* OpenTelemetry collector should export OTLP-compatible Prometheus time series to OpenTelemetry metrics exporters.
 * OpenTelemetry libraries should implement exporters to publish Prometheus metrics.
+* To the OpenTelemetry collector, an OpenTelemetry target and a Prometheus instrumented target is indistinguishable.

 ## Differences and Limitations